 I would like to extend a very special thank you to my great friend: Vietnam Combat Veteran and Army 1st Infantry Division Brother, Captain Jerry Bell.
 He surprised me by sending an OIF Veteran hat, which I received the morning of my MRI appointment.
 His impeccable timing and thoughtfulness brightened my day immensely… CPT Bell served from ’66 – ’72 as a Small Unit Commander.
 He is a two times recipient of the Bronze Star Medal as well as the Air Medal, for heroic acts in combat.
 He took the time to meet me on my journey (a 20 hour drive for him) on his way to the annual Big Red One reunion.
 It was incredible to hear him speak and I’m so thankful to have gained the continued support, encouragement, and friendship from a man of his caliber.

 After resting my knee for a few weeks, I submerged myself back into my Photography business.
 A positive way to keep busy and forget about being suspended in this recovery limbo.
-This is my 10th year as small business owner and I truly do love capturing moments for others…
+This is my 10th year as small business owner and I truly do love capturing memories for others…

 My sister took the time to make a trip from Ohio and visit me in Nashville.
 After stopping at Halcyon Bike Shop and photographing murals around the city, we spotted two homeless Veterans sitting near highway I-65.
 An Army Vet and a Navy Vet.
 They waved and smiled at every single vehicle that passed them by.
 It was incredibly heartwarming on a cold November day.
 We found a gas station and got them two hot coffees and some Clif bars, then parked on the shoulder and walked over.
 We had a great talk, shared some laughs, exchanged stories, and ended with long hugs.
 It was pretty special.
 Always try to leave people better than you found them.
 Take the time, make the effort.
 I only wish I could have done more…